 - Durability of Virus: The RHDV Calicivirus is a very hardy virus, remaining viable in the environment outside a host for a significant length of time.

 - Survives 105 days at 68F on fabric – meaning it remains stable for 3.5 months at room temperature

 - Survives 225 days at 39F (just above freezing temperatures)

 - Survives heat of 122F for one hour

 - Seasonal Outbreaks: Where the virus has a reservoir in wild rabbits or feral/stray domestic rabbits, seasonal outbreaks are expected year to year.
-In Australia, outbreaks start in fall and winter, peak in spring, and are mostly absent in summer.
-Seasonal fly abundance, as flies are a significant vector, may be linked with RHDV activity.
+Flies are apparently a significant vector or cause of disease transmission so seasons where flies are more common may be linked to RHDV activity.

 - There is no known cure for RHDV